Analytical Nuclear Gradients for State-Averaged Configuration Interaction Singles Variants: Application to Conical Intersections: Results and discussions

 In our calculations, during optimization of the $S_1$ state, several methods experienced the root-flipping issue where $S_0$ and $S_1$ become degenerate.
 In these cases, no stationary point satisfying $dE/dR = 0$ could be located on the $S_1$ surface.
 At the same time, this behavior also indicates that the method is capable of reaching the CX, demonstrating at least qualitative CX expressibility.
 However, the detailed topology of the PES around the CX is not immediately evident, particularly for SACIS and SAECIS.
 We therefore examine the PESs explicitly for each method.

 To this end, we employ twisted-pyramidalized (tw-pyr) ethylene (Fig.~\ref{fig:C2H4}) as a prototypical test case, using the C-C torsional angle $\phi$ and the C-CH$_2$ pyramidalization angle $\theta$ as nuclear coordinates.
-All scans start from the planar ground-state geometry ($\phi=\theta=0^\circ$), optimized at the B3LYP/6-31+G** level (Table~\ref{tb:geom}).
-Figure~\ref{fig:PES}(a) presents the PESs of the ground ($S_0$) and $\pi$-$\pi^\ast$ excited ($S_1$) states computed with various CIS-based approaches.
+All scans start from the planar ground-state geometry ($\phi=\theta=0^\circ$), optimized at the B3LYP/6-31+G** level (Table~\ref{tb:geom}), and only $\phi$ and $\theta$ are varied, with all other internal coordinates fixed.
+Figure~\ref{fig:PES}(a) presents the PESs of the ground ($S_0$) and first excited ($S_1$) states computed with various CIS-based approaches.
+Throughout the scan range considered here, the $S_1$ state retains $\pi$-$\pi^\ast$ character.
 As a reference method, SA-CASSCF(2e,2o) provides the minimal multireference description for this system and exhibits two distinct CXs, which are most clearly identified in the $\theta$-scan at fixed $\phi=90^\circ$ shown in Fig.~\ref{fig:PES}(b).
 In contrast, SF-TDDFT with the BHHLYP functional\cite{B3LYP} yields only a single CX.
 This qualitative difference likely arises from the inclusion of dynamical correlation in SF-TDDFT, which alters the topology of the PES.

 As is well known, CIS fails to reproduce the correct CX topology.
 In Fig.~\ref{fig:PES}(b), the CIS surfaces display a clear discontinuity near the putative intersection region.
 This deficiency can be traced to the single-reference nature of the Hartree-Fock ground state, which lacks static correlation.
 The absence of static correlation is further evident from Fig.~\ref{fig:PES}(c), which shows the PES cut at $\theta=0^\circ$ (pure torsion): the $S_0$ curve exhibits a pronounced cusp at $\phi=90^\circ$.
 The spin-projected variant ECIS maintains a finite $S_0$-$S_1$ energy gap throughout the scan, and the two surfaces never intersect.
 Consequently, neither CIS nor ECIS can describe CXs.